-Responsible for the daily operations and administration of the intramural sports and sport club programs.
-Has autonomy to analyze and resolve problems, and determine appropriate action.
-Supervises numerous student coordinators, student supervisors and student officials.
-Provide recommendations for the development of program budgets and, oversees implementation and monitoring of budget, inventory and other resources.
-Makes recommendations for policy changes.
+The Department of Campus Recreation within the Division of Student Affairs at the University at Albany seeks an Assistant Director of Competitive Sports.
+The successful candidate will be responsible for the daily operations and administration of the intramural sports and sport club programs.
+This individual will also have autonomy to analyze and resolve problems, and determine appropriate action.
+The Assistant Director of Competitive Sports supervises numerous student coordinators, student supervisors and student officials as well as provides recommendations for the development of program budgets and oversees implementation and monitoring of budget, inventory and other resources.
+The successful candidate will also make recommendations for policy changes.

 Ensure proper enforcement of policies and procedures governing the conduct of participants, including all forms, waivers & releases, score sheets, participation records, etc.